olepoeschl/NQueensFAF/README.md

 27 - Here we come! <br>

 # 4 Current Benchmarks
-During the time we have spent developing this NQueensFAF, we have been able to continuously expand our available hardware.
+During the time we have spent developing NQueensFAF, we have been able to continuously expand our available hardware.
 Especially the newer graphics cards show the potential of our program.